parse-community/docs/Migrating-an-Existing-Parse-App.md

 #### User Sessions

 * Require revocable sessions - This is required by Parse Server.
-* Expire inactive sessions - This is not yet available in Parse Server.
-* Revoke session on password change - This is not yet available in Parse Server.
+* Revoke session on password change - This is required by Parse Server.

 ### User Authentication